Lasso and probabilistic inequalities for multivariate point processes

 \section{Lasso estimate and oracle inequality}

-In the setting of Section~\ref{general}, our goal is to estimate the parameter $f^*$ non-parametrically.
-For this purpose we assume a dictionary of functions, $\Phi$, to be given, and we define $f_a$ as a linear combination of the functions of $\Phi$, that is, where $a=(a_\varphi)_{\varphi\in\Phi}$ belongs to $\R^{\Phi}$.
-Then, since $\psi$ is linear, we get
+We wish to estimate the true underlying intensity so our main goal consists in estimating the parameter $f_0$.
+For this purpose, we assume we are given $\Phi$ a dictionary of functions (whose cardinality is denoted $\llvert \Phi \rrvert $) and we define $f_a$ as a linear combination of the functions of $\Phi$, that is,